 About Clarence House

-Clarence House has been the London residence of several members of the British royal family and is now the home of the Prince of Wales and The Duchess of Cornwall.
+Clarence House has been the London residence of several members of the British royal family for 200 years, and is now the home of the Prince of Wales and Duchess of Cornwall.

-Built from 1825 to 1827 next to St James’s Palace, the prime location of Clarence House has made it the perfect place for royals to call home.
+Built from 1825 to 1827 next to St James’s Palace, Clarence House’s prime location made it the ideal residence for members of the royal family.
 The first member of the monarchy to live there was King William IV who commissioned it while Duke of Clarence, thus giving it its name.
 His sister Princess Augusta Sophia resided there after him, followed by Queen Victoria‘s mother from 1840 to 1866.